Sun Boy: Silver Age

 Dirk Morgna's father owns a nuclear power plant, where Dirk works as a helper.
 While he is delivering supplies to one of the plant's scientists, Dr. Zaxton Regulus, the machine the scientist is working on explodes resulting in the death of fellow worker Zarl Hendricks.
-Dr. Regulus blames the accident, and his subsequent dismissal, on the interruption.
-He tries to gain revenge on Dirk by throwing him in an atomic reactor; however, due to Dirk's "one-in-a-million genetic structure" instead of killing him, the radiation gives him the power to generate heat and light.
+Regulus blames the accident, and his subsequent dismissal, on the interruption.
+He tries to gain revenge on Dirk by throwing him into an atomic reactor; however, due to Dirk's "one-in-a-million genetic structure", the radiation gives him the power to generate heat and light rather than killing him.

 Dirk applies for the Legion, as Sun Boy, but is rejected as he has only demonstrated his ability to generate light.
 He is later accepted when he shows his heat-generation ability.

 "Five Years Later"

 During the "Five Year Gap" following the Magic Wars, Sun Boy becomes leader of the Legion amidst a series of defections which results in his resignation.
 Soon afterwards, Sun Boy is hired by Earthgov as a public relations liaison, using his good looks and popularity to spin public opinion.
 Earthgov is revealed to be under Dominator control and Dirk complies with their demands despite personal misgivings.
 When the truth is revealed, he is branded a traitor to the Legion and Earth.
-Dirk is later exposed to a fatal dose of radiation when a powersphere explodes next to him during the destruction of the Moon.
-He is killed by his sometime lover Circe, in an act of euthanasia.
-His corpse is later animated for a short time by former teammate Wildfire.
+Dirk is later exposed to a fatal dose of radiation when a power sphere explodes next to him during the destruction of the Moon.
+He is killed by his lover Circe in an act of euthanasia.